 All primary aged pupils are also offered a free breakfast within their school.
 The selection available includes cereal, toast, fruit and milk.
+Our breakfast club runs from 8.15-8.45am each morning in the lunch hall.

 For their lunch each day pupils have the option to choose from two hot meal options, a snack option plus a vegan / vegetarian option.
 These are all served with vegetables or side salad.
 All meals also come with fresh chilled drinking water, salad, seasonal fruit and depending on the day - soup or a dessert.